sauravDutt/sauravDutt/README.md

 “The function of good software is to make the complex appear to be simple.” - Grady Booch.
 I am a self taught web developer and a learner, I like to research about latest tech, new frameworks and polish my skills.
 I have an insatiable curiosity for AI – particularly deep learning – applications and their potential to change the technology landscape.

 <b>Posts</b> :- <br />
-posts are like bolg on subjects I am studying in my bachelor's.
+posts are like bolgs on subjects I am studying in my bachelor's.
 Some of the posts are on the following topics :-<br />
 <b>Artificial Neural Network</b> , <b>Data Analytics</b> , <b>Internet Of Things </b> and <b>Drone Tech</b>. <br />
-The users (trafic on my website) can read posts add comments and like.
+The users (trafic on my website) can read posts, add comments and like.

 ## Available Scripts